benyn/raycast-daily-planner/docs/split-screen.md

 ## Command Preferences

+### Window Size Ratio

-- **Window Size Ratio**: Specify the ratio between the widths of the to-do app window and the calendar window when displayed side by side.
+Specify the ratio between the widths of the to-do app window and the calendar window when displayed side by side.
 The default is `1:1`.